Using Supernovae to Study Cosmology

 -

-Also take a spectrum of the galaxy it lives in, to find its
+Also take a spectrum of the galaxy it lives in, to

 redshift.